kirby-deprecated-plugins/kirby-shortcode/readme.md

 ### Example 2 - Greetings

 This example includes parameters and content.
-See [getParameter and getContent](#getparameter-and-getcontent) for more info.
+See [getParameter and getContent](#getparameter-and-getcontent).

-As you can see in the example, you can use nested shortcodes, markdown and even kirbytags in the shortcode content.
+As you can see in the example, you can use nested shortcodes, markdown and even kirbytags in your shortcode content.

 ```text
 [greetings firstname="Peter" lastname="Parker"]